aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## What is “export onenote pages”?

-Exporting OneNote pages means converting the visual content of selected pages into another portable format—most often PDF—while keeping the original layout, fonts, and images.
-This enables easy distribution, printing, and long‑term storage of your notes.
+Exporting OneNote pages means converting the visual content of selected pages into another portable format—most often PDF—while preserving the original layout, fonts, colors, tables, and embedded images.
+This conversion enables easy distribution, printing, and long‑term archival of your notes without requiring the OneNote application.

 ## Why use Aspose.Note to convert OneNote document to PDF?

-- **High fidelity** – The library reproduces the exact look of OneNote pages.
-- **Programmatic control** – You can specify page ranges, paper size, and other PDF options in code.
-- **No Office installation needed** – Works completely on the server side.
-- **Cross‑platform** – Works on Windows, Linux, and macOS with any standard JDK.
+Aspose.Note provides a high‑fidelity conversion engine that reproduces the exact look of OneNote pages in PDF, while offering programmatic control over page ranges, paper size, and other PDF settings.
+It runs entirely on the server, requires no Microsoft Office installation, and works across Windows, Linux, and macOS platforms.

 ## Prerequisites